How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 3. Compare Apples to Apples

 When comparing quotes, make sure you're looking at the same coverage limits, deductibles, and coverage types.
-A cheaper policy might have lower sublimits for social engineering or ransomware that could leave you exposed.
+A cheaper policy might have lower sublimits (caps within your overall policy limit for specific types of claims) for social engineering or ransomware that could leave you exposed.
 Check:

-• Retroactive date (how far back coverage extends)
+- Retroactive date (how far back in time your policy covers incidents)

 4. Negotiate Based on Security Posture

-If you have strong security practices, make sure the insurer knows.
+If you have strong security practices, make sure the insurer knows about them.
 Provide documentation of:

 5. Review Policy Language Before Binding